banjtheman/dc_ndoch_2021/README.md

 ### DCPoliceDept when they tell you to call

-DCPoliceDept constally puts out alerts on when to call 911. i.e. (https://twitter.com/search?q=(911)%20(from%3ADCPoliceDept)&src=typed_query&f=live).
+DCPoliceDept constantly puts out alerts on when to call 911. i.e. (https://twitter.com/search?q=(911)%20(from%3ADCPoliceDept)&src=typed_query&f=live).
 The goal will be to get this data and classify it to understand what type of incidents they are encouraging 911 calls for